High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: High-Probability Complexity Bounds

 and

 \end{corollary}

-The above corollaries indicate that our method achieves an iteration complexity of $\mathcal{O}(\epsilon^{-2})$~for~finding a first-order $\epsilon$-stationary point and $\mathcal{O}(\epsilon^{-3})$ for finding a second-order $\epsilon$-stationary point with high probability.
-These complexity bounds match the results in \cite{Berahas2025Sequential} for a step-search SSQP method in identifying a first-order $\epsilon$-stationary point in constrained optimization, and the results in \cite{Cao2023First} for a trust-region method in identifying both first- and second-order~$\epsilon$-stationary points in unconstrained optimization.
-However, our analysis only requires $e_k$ and $e_{s_k}$ to have a finite $1+\delta$ moment, rather than the sub-exponential tail condition assumed in \cite{Cao2023First,Berahas2025Sequential}, thereby allowing for noise with heavy tails.
+The above corollaries indicate that our method achieves an iteration complexity of $\mathcal{O}(\epsilon^{-2})$ for finding a first-order $\epsilon$-stationary point and $\mathcal{O}(\epsilon^{-3})$ for finding a second-order $\epsilon$-stationary point with high probability.
+The above complexity bounds are consistent with the results established in \cite{Nesterov2004Introductory,Hollender2023computational,Wang2020Cubic} for deterministic unconstrained nonconvex optimization, which are achieved using constant-stepsize gradient-based methods or cubic-regularized Newton methods.
+These complexity bounds also match the results in \cite{Berahas2025Sequential} for a step-search SSQP method in identifying a first-order $\epsilon$-stationary point in constrained optimization, and the results in \cite{Cao2023First} for a trust-region method in identifying both first- and second-order $\epsilon$-stationary points in unconstrained optimization.
+Notably, our analysis only requires $e_k$ and $e_{s_k}$ to have a finite $1+\delta$ moment, rather than the sub-exponential tail condition assumed in \cite{Cao2023First,Berahas2025Sequential}, thereby allowing for noise with heavy tails.

 \begin{remark}